maxmarinich/i18n-smart/README.md

 - Easily expandable
 - Easily configurable
+- Pluralization
 - Plugins support
 - TypeScript
 - React integration (optional)

-### Note:
+### !IMPOTANT!

-The library always relies on the global `Map` object to handle data storage.
-For browsers that do not support that, you'll need to include a polyfill, such as core-js:
+The library always relies on the global`Map`object to handle data storage.
+For browsers that do not support that, you'll need to include a polyfill, such as `core-js`:

 ```javascript
 import 'core-js/es6/map';
 ```

+The current version has temporarily limited pluralization support.

 ### Methods